say-my-name-user/python/README.md

 # Python tutorials

-Simple application for learning python language.
+Demo application for learning python language.

-It has the following functionality:
-- parsing RSS feed (XML)
-- sending messages to Telegram channel
-- sending push notification with weather forecast to device
+The main goal is to receive daily exchange rates through the API, save them into the database and provide this data via API in a convenient structure.